WDT 104 : SMAW Fillet/PAC/CAC

 As a WSCC welding student, you will be expected to fulfill the physical demands described below to successfully perform the essential functions of assigned tasks.
 Reasonable accommodations will be made to enable individuals with disabilities to perform the essential functions.

-This program is designed to equip students who successfully compete the program with skills to qualify for an entry level or better positions in production welding, lay-out fabrication, new and existing facility construction, pipe and pressure vessel welders, boilermakers, maintenance and repair welders, management, welding education, business owner, certified welding inspector, certified welding educator, sales of welding equipment and consumable, power plant, or automotive manufacturing.
-According to the Bureau of Labor Statistics, the median pay for welding professionals in 2016 was as follows:
+This program is designed to equip students who successfully complete the program with skills to qualify for entry-level or better positions in production welding, lay-out fabrication, new and existing facility construction, pipe and pressure vessel welders, boilermakers, maintenance and repair welders, management, welding education, business owner, certified welding inspector, certified welding educator, sales of welding equipment and consumables, power plant, or automotive manufacturing.
+According to the Bureau of Labor Statistics, the median pay for welding professionals in 2023 was as follows:

 Welders, cutters, and brazers